Digital Accessibility

 Here is our working rubric for scoring VPATs.
 This is based on a rubric used by the state of Minnesota , combined with some more specific criteria that we came up with to fit our needs.
 Our rubric needs to balance two features of the VPAT: the number of WCAG 2.0 criteria that the vendor has marked "Supported" and the evaluation methods and documentation they include to show us that the software does indeed support these criteria.

-- Supports more than 75% of applicable A and AA criteria, and the vendor’s information indicates knowledge of how the solution supports each criterion and there is sufficient data to negotiate future improvements.
+4. Vendor’s information indicates knowledge of how the solution supports each criterion and there is sufficient data to negotiate future improvements.

-- Supports all or nearly all applicable A and AA criteria, and The vendor demonstrates extensive knowledge of accessibility and is able to illustrate how the solution supports most or all criteria.
+5. The vendor demonstrates extensive knowledge of accessibility and is able to illustrate how the solution supports most or all criteria.
 Where the solution does not support criteria, the vendor provides a documented roadmap toward future compliance.

 Risk Assessment